Waboodoo/HTTP-Shortcuts/docs/scripting.md

 const fileContent = dir.readFile('someDir/someFile.txt');
 ```

-For `writeFiles()`, pass the name or path of the file you wish to write to as the first parameter, relative to the mounted directory.
+For `writeFile()` and `appendFile()`, pass the name or path of the file you wish to write to as the first parameter, relative to the mounted directory.
 If the file or a directory along its path does not yet exist, it is automatically created.

-> If the file already exists, its contents will be replaced without warning!
+> For `writeFile()`, if the file already exists, its contents will be replaced without warning!
+For `appendFile()`, the new content will be appended and the existing file content is preserved.

 As the second parameter, pass the content you wish to write into the file.